What’s happening when and where in the world of food: a calendar of special food days.

 The 1st of October is World Vegetarian Day.
-Being a Vegetarian isn't anything new, as many people think it is.
+Being a vegetarian isn't anything new, as many people think it is.
+In fact, it was practised back in Ancient Greece.

 The Goose Fair is held in Nottingham, England, every year in October.
 It's opened by the mayor of Nottingham who gets to ring silver bells to mark the opening, and lasts for 3 days.